Last revised: May 30, 2023

 including Central do Brazil, National de Mexico, Polish State Railway,

-and Margam Steel Works of Britian although amongst all four only 55 were
+and Margam Steel Works of Britain although amongst all four only 55 were

 built.
 For more information about the S1 please refer to the chart above, which provides a full production roster of U.S. sales.
-To read more about other Alco switchers please visit the Diesel Locomotives section of the site, which can be reached from the top of this page.

 Jun 09, 23 10:55 PM